distributed-system-analysis/run-perf/docs/source/scripts.rst

   Some tests might use those metadata to perform extra actions like `pbench_server_publish=yes` which results in attempt to copy pbench results to the specified pbench_server (again via metadata)
+* ``--host-setup-script`` resp. ``--worker-setup-script`` - setup script to be executed on host resp. on worker to prepare for execution.
+Some example scripts can be found in ``contrib/setup_scripts`` directory.
+On worker we usually assume the profile takes care of the potential reboot, on host one can force-reboot via ``--host-setup-script-reboot`` argument.

 Followed by a number of arguments to allow tweaking the target machine or profiles or other aspects of the execution.